hacs/documentation/documentation/categories/netdaemon_apps.md

 ---

 :::warning
-    Netdaemon apps are deprecated and will not be supported in version 2 of HACS.
+    NetDaemon apps are deprecated and will not be supported in version 2 of HACS.
     Note that apps that use current V3 version of the NetDaemon runtime is not supported at all.
 :::